Raytown Quality Schools

 Throughout the Raytown community, residents have come to “Expect the Exceptional” in both student and teacher performance, and they have continued a strong tradition of community support.
 This includes a wide range of academic programs as well as extra-curricular activities.

-From a November 2006 $30 million bond issue, the District was able to construct New Trails Early Learning Center and Little Blue Elementary, in addition to adding a multi-purpose room at Blue Ridge Elementary.
-Renovations from the bond included turning the Raytown Education Center into Raytown Central Middle School, creating the Raytown Schools Education and Conference Center from the former Aquila Building, and moving all Herndon programs into one campus setting.
+From bond issues, the District was able to construct New Trails Early Learning Center and Little Blue Elementary, in addition to adding a multi-purpose room at Blue Ridge Elementary and complete renovations at Raytown Central Middle School, the Raytown Schools Education and Conference Center, and Herndon Career Center.
+The April 2014 bond issue monies are being used to improve the stadium at Raytown South High School, replace plumbing and wiring in numerous buildings and provide security upgrades, as well as enhance technology systems.

-The District’s commitment to energy conservation can be witnessed in over 1.4 million in savings in the past three years.
+The District’s commitment to energy conservation can be witnessed in over 2.2 million in savings in the past four years.
 Regulating building temperatures, installing light and heating and cooling sensors, and continuing underground geo-thermal components have helped create the savings.

 The District is fully accredited under the Missouri School Improvement Plan evaluation.
-In 2013, seventy four percent of graduates indicated they were going to college or a business or technical school.
-The A+ Program in each high school is assisting students in obtaining post high school education at a reduced rated at state universities and junior colleges.
+In 2014, seventy three percent of graduates indicated they were going to college or a business or technical school.
+The A+ Program in the district is assisting students in obtaining post high school education at a reduced rated at state universities and junior colleges.

 One of the hallmarks of the District’s quality is the ability to offer specialized programs designed to meet a variety of student needs.
 The Herndon Career Center prepares students for immediate employment after graduation or a head start on college hours and has recently obtained its North Central Accreditation.
 The Raytown Success Academy ensures that students struggling in conventional classroom situations will be provided other opportunities for success.
 Complete special education services are available to students requiring these programs, with many mainstreamed into the regular classes.
 Additionally, Northwood School serves students with multiple handicaps from the Raytown district.